EternityForest/hardlinep2p/README.md

 You, or the app you are using, have to provide your own login mechanism.
 If you go to a site and don't see a password prompt, nobody else will either!

 Another thing to keep in mind is that long strings of random chars all look the same.
 Don't open links from random places just because they look similar to the one you want.

+### The "password" before the hash

+The "hfhfdysvtziz6" string before the hash is actually a very weak sort of extra password.
+It is not sent until *after* the connection has already been set up using the main part of the URL, so it cannot be sniffed the traditional way, except if you are on the same LAN as the server(not just the client), In which case you can get it through the service browsing feature.

+In theory, it could be enough protection in 99% of cases, however, the browser or OS itself may leak this password through log files, analytics, DNS, etc, and attackers may well be on the same net as the server in some cases.
+Still,  it should provide a useful bit of extra protection from remote attackers.

 ## Protocol

-Bytes are tunneled 1-for-1 over an SSL connnection, except each side sends a JSON object followed by \\n before any payload data.
+Bytes are tunneled 1-for-1 over an SSL connnection, except each side sends a JSON object for out-of-band setup info followed by \\n before any payload data.
+The server uses the TL server name to route, and the server buffers and sniffs the Host: in the HTTP stream.

 ### LAN Discovery